Help Keep Mosquitoes from Spreading the Zika Virus!

 About the Zika Virus

 The Zika virus, a mosquito-borne virus, has been confirmed in travelers who recently visited Latin America.
 There are no locally acquired cases in Broward County at this time.
-The Mosquito Control Section of the Highway and Bridge Maintenance Division is working in conjunction with the Florida Health Department to monitor the suspected cases of the virus.
+The Mosquito Control Section of the Highway and Bridge Maintenance Division is working in conjunction with the Florida Health Department to monitor any suspected cases of the virus.

 The Zika virus is a flavivirus, part of the same family as yellow fever, West Nile, chikungunya and dengue.
 Symptoms of the virus include fever, rash, and joint pain.
 Zika virus is spread through the bite of the Aedes aegypti species mosquito.
 Pregnant women should take particular care to avoid being bitten by mosquitoes, as the Zika virus causes birth defects in unborn children.
 All residents are urged to protect themselves when outdoors by wearing long sleeved shirts and long pants, and using mosquito repellent containg DEET, PICARIDIN OR IR3535.